Digipath AI Test

 What is DNA Ploidy?

-Diploid cells (2n): Contain two sets of chromosomes, the normal state for most human cells
+Diploid Cells (2n): Contain two sets of chromosomes, the normal state for most human cells

 The Cancer Connection